Gongchampou/mind-map-2/README.md

 - **Center View / Reset Zoom**: Navigation helpers.
 Always available.
 - **Zoom/Pan**: Mouse wheel to zoom; drag background to pan.
 - **Open URL**: Double‑click a node with a URL.
+- **Collapse/Expand**: Click the small +/- toggle on a node to collapse or expand its children (visible when signed in).
 - **Search**: Use the search field (desktop or mobile) to highlight matches.
 - **Import/Export JSON**: Export downloads a JSON; Import loads from a JSON file.
 - Export/Import preserves any extra links and their labels.